 Now, an aside: clearly, I adore the Wild Unknown.
 I wouldn’t be writing about each card individually if I didn’t!
 But this is one of the cards in the deck that baffles me more than others.
-It certainly conveys the keywords given by the deck creator (selfishness and greed) but to me, it doesn’t open up as many complexities as the Rider-Waite depiction of the Four of Cups.
+It certainly conveys the keywords given by the deck creator (selfishness and greed) but to me, it doesn’t open up as many complexities as the Waite-Smith tarot depiction of the Four of Cups.

 That being said, there are two ways to look at selfishness, and we can use both of these as a lens for interpreting this card.
 In some circumstances, selfishness is merely… selfish.
 The rat is guarding what he has, unwilling to open himself to other possibilities, keeping himself focused on his own emotional landscape.

 Four of Cups Tarot Card Meanings in General

 The Waite-Smith tarot version shows a person sitting under a tree.
 A hand extends from a cloud in the sky, holding out a cup towards the person.
 He seems to be unaware of (or entirely ignoring this offering).
 His arms and legs are crossed, body language that suggests boundaries.

 This card tends to get a bad reputation, but it’s one of my favorites, and it has a very nuanced message.
 In some circumstances, this card suggests a person who is closed off from opportunities.
 Being too absorbed in your inner world can be a detriment, leading you to miss golden opportunities.
 Disconnection and apathy can be inherent in this card.